applica-of-things/drax-sdk-nodejs/README.md

 # drax-sdk-nodejs

-This pakage this package allows interfacing to the Drax IoT platform (https://draxcloud.com/) To use this plugin you need to create a project on the platform.
+This package allows interfacing to the Drax IoT platform (https://draxcloud.com/) To use this plugin you need to create a project on the platform.
 After project creation you must use API_KEY and API_SECRET of project to:
  - publish state on node;
  - listen the node configuration;